 If needed, the welcome email can be resent from the top of the user's profile.

-Once the user receives their welcome email, they can begin the account setup process.
+Once the user receives their welcome email, they can begin the account setup process, which will involve setting up their password, security questions and two-factor authentication.

 1. Click the Get Started button to verify their email address and set up their password for PracSuite.